OmarNizam/async-await-javascript/index.md

 [1, 2, 3].map(v => v * 2);
 //the call back inside the map dos NOT automatically make code asynchronous
 ```

+`Asynchronous behavior` in JavaScript like `Ajax` calls.
+And Ajax calls are probably the most important use case

+---

+## AJAX

+So Ajax stands for **A**synchronous **J**avaScript **A**nd **X**ML, Allows us to communicate with remote web servers in an **asynchronous way.** With AJAX calls, we can **request data** from a web server dynamically.
+Without reloading the page so that we can use that data in our application dynamically.

+So let's say that we have our JavaScript application running in the browser, which is also called the Client.
+And we want the application to get some data from a web server.
+And let's say the data about countries that I was talking about earlier.

+So with Ajax,

+We can do an HTTP request to the server, which has this data.
+And the server will then set back a response containing that data that we requested.
+And this back and forth between Client and server all happens asynchronously in the background.
+And there can even be different types of requests, like get requests to receive data or post requests to send data to a server.
+AJAX calls types: `GET`, `POST`, `PUT/PATCH`, `DELETE`

 ---